Lillianalvarado506/DataCleaningCourseProject/CodeBook.md

 [60] "frequencyBodyGyroscopeStdDevZ"  : std deviation of the frequency domain signals of angular velocity of the body in z-axis of the phone
 [61] "frequencyBodyAccelerometerMagnitudeMean"     : mean magnitude of the frequency domain signals of the acceleration of the body
 [62] "frequencyBodyAccelerometerMagnitudeStdDev"   : std deviation of the frequency domain signals of the magnitude of the acceleration of the body
-[63] "frequencyBodyAccelerometerJerkMagnitudeMean" : mean magnitude of the frequency domain signals of the maganitude of acceleration of the body during jerk signals
+[63] "frequencyBodyAccelerometerJerkMagnitudeMean" : mean magnitude of the frequency domain signals of the magnitude of acceleration of the body during jerk signals
 [64] "frequencyBodyAccelerometerJerkMagnitudeStdDev": std deviation of the frequency domain signals of the magnitude of the acceleration of the body during jerk signals
 [65] "frequencyBodyGyroscopeMagnitudeMean"      : mean magnitude of the frequency domain signals of the angular velocity of the body
 [66] "frequencyBodyGyroscopeMagnitudeStdDev"    : std deviation of the frequency domain signals of the magnitude of the angular velocity of the body
 [67] "frequencyBodyGyroscopeJerkMagnitudeMean"  : mean magnitude of the frequency domain signals of the angular velocity of the body during jerk signals
 [68] "frequencyBodyGyroscopeJerkMagnitudeStdDev" : std deviation of the frequency domain signals of the magnitude of the angular velocity of the body during jerk signals

+In the variable names, the standard deviation is abbreviated StdDev.
+Those measures with accelerometer in the name indicated acceleration readings and those with gyroscope in the name reference to angular velocity.
+The differentiation into signals from the body and gravity are maintained as in the original feature descriptors.
+Jerk signals are described with descriptor during jerk signals.
+I have used indicated those derived from Fast Fourier Transforms (FFTs) as pertaining to frequency domain signals and those where the magnitude (See the original features_info.txt for more information.)

+I want to comment on my choices for descriptive variables names.
+For tidy data, the course stresses it is best to keep variable names clear but avoid periods, underscores, or whitespaces.
+In this case I have chosen to use camel case so the long names are more readable.
+I have thus, avoided periods, underscores, dashes, spaces.

+The names were based on those provided in the following files from the original data set:

+features.txt
+features_info.txt and
+README.txt